openhab/openhab-cloud/DEVELOPMENT.md

 | `npm run deps:check:minor` | Check for minor updates only             |
 | `npm run deps:upgrade:minor`| Upgrade minor versions only             |

+You can also use `npx ncu -i` for an interactive prompt that lets you pick which dependencies to upgrade.
+Dependabot is configured to open weekly PRs for dependency updates.

 ## Project Structure

 ```